r0sies/training.artemis.gpu/setup.md

 For HPC work all you need is an ssh client as below...

-# Get a shell terminal emulator
+# Get a shell terminal emulator to connect to Artemis HPC

 To connect to Artemis HPC, and follow this lesson, you will need a **'terminal emulator'** program installed on your computer.
 Often just called a 'terminal', or 'shell terminal', 'shell client', terminal emulators give you a window with a _command line interface_ through which you can send commands to be executed by your computer.